Lombiq/Orchard-Training-Demo-Module/Readme.md

 2. Add this project and Lombiq.VueJs to the solution.
 3. Add these projects as references to the web project.
 4. Run the web project (F5 or CTRL+F5).
-5. Setup the website using the "Training Demo" recipe.
+5. Set up the website using the "Training Demo" recipe.

 ## Using this module for training purposes

-If your module compiles and you are able to enable this module on the dashboard then head over to the **[StartLearningHere.md](StartLearningHere.md)** file and start exploring all the great things you can do in Orchard Core.
+If your module compiles and is enabled on the dashboard, then go to the **[StartLearningHere.md](StartLearningHere.md)** file and explore all the features of Orchard Core.

-Also if you are brave enough to not follow any guide or you want to start the guide from somewhere else then go to the **Map.cs** file and jump to any class you are interested in.
+If you are brave enough to not follow any guide or you want to start the guide from somewhere else, then go to the **Map.cs** file and jump to any class of your interest.

 ## Contribution and feedback